Orion, Alberta: Founding and becoming Orion: 1900–1920

-'Prairie Dry Belt Disaster' and recovery: 1921-1929
+'Prairie Dry Belt Disaster' and recovery: 1921–1929

 Orion's crop yields in the early 1920s were poor, owing to drought, dust storms and grasshopper infestations.
 These conditions, which were typical of the prairies at the time, persisted through the 1920s.
 Businesses and amenities continued to open in Orion throughout the decade, which was a period later known as the "Prairie Belt Disaster."
 Establishments that opened by 1926 included a drug store, pool hall, and dance hall.
 Two lumber and livery yards opened as well.
 Nonetheless, many of these outfits would close within a decade.

 Although crop yields recovered around 1928, dozens of Orion residents had left by then.
 Some operations, including the post office and livery yards, were lost to fires, which were a recurring problem in Orion, owing to its dry climate.
 Axel Mattson, early arrival to Orion and former Needmore postmaster, bought the farms of several families who opted to leave, including the Eggleston family's.
 The Alberta Wheat Pool bought one of Orion's grain elevators in 1929.

 Outside of unpredictable agricultural conditions, Orion's residents were also vulnerable to disease, due to Orion's distance from the nearest hospital at Medicine Hat.
-During Orion's early decades, local medical care primarily came from Samuel Bartlett.
+During Orion's early decades, local healthcare primarily came from Samuel Bartlett.
 Amidst the Spanish Flu pandemic (1918–1920), he received permission from the provincial government to act as Orion's medical officer, owing to his past career as a physician.
 Bartlett treated locals without charge and continued to do so until his death in 1956.
 Orion and nearby areas also received care, particularly via vaccinations for children, from nurse Ada Snortland.

 Although Orion enjoyed more residents with medical training than similar settlements nearby, several young residents died from circumstances that may otherwise have been treatable, such as appendicitis or injuries from farming accidents.
 Residents also died from the Spanish Flu, including postmaster John Eklund in early 1919.
 Thomas Chambers, a returning First World War veteran, took over the operation from Esther Eklund in July 1919.
 When the building burned down in 1929, Chambers rebuilt it; he remained Orion's postmaster until October 1947.

 Reflecting on the region's early development in a 1970 publication, a local history committee opined that many farmers were "enticed to come" to Orion and surrounding areas "under false illusions, to... give their best years in hard toil for no return."
 Eggleston would, in his 1982 memoir, take the view that settlers could not "throw all the blame on the authorities," as a "wealth of data" was already available about the dry belt, such as the work of John Palliser.
 Even so, he opined that "propaganda" bordering on "fraudulent advertising" had been used to sell homesteads to settlers who saw it as a route to economic independence.